dcwangmit01/openvpn-ubiquiti/README.md

-# ssl-cert-tools
+# openvpn-ubiquity
-Helper tools to drive cfssl for CA, certs, and OpenVPN

 ## Purpose

-This package helps with the auto-generation of SSL certificates.
-It also can create OpenVPN configurations for clients.
+This package helps with the auto-generation of SSL certificates and configuration of OpenVPN on Ubiquity Edgeos Routers and OpenVPN clients.
+The cert generation parts of this package can be used to automatically create a basic CA along with server, client, and peer certificates for any use.

 It does the following: